 22.Yet, you, his son, O Belshazzar, have not humbled your heart even though you know all this,

 23.but you have lifted yourself up against the Lord of the heavens.
-For they brought the vessels of His house before you, and you, and your nobles, your wives, and your concubines, drank wine from them, and you praised the gods of silver and gold, bronze, iron, wood and stone, that neither see, nor hear, nor know.
+For they brought the vessels of His house before you, and you, and your nobles, your wives, and your concubines, drank wine from them, and you praised the gods of silver, and gold, bronze, iron, wood, and stone, which neither see, nor hear, nor know.
 But the God in whose hand is your breath and all your ways, to Him, you gave no honor!

-29. Then Belshazzar commanded, and they clothed Daniel in purple, and placed a chain of gold about his neck.
-And he made a proclamation concerning him that he was to be the third ruler in the kingdom.
+29. Then Belshazzar commanded, and they clothed Daniel with the purple, with the chain of gold about his neck.
+And he made a proclamation concerning him, that he was to be the third ruler in the kingdom.